nclud/sketchbook/app/_posts/2014-01-29-how-to-get-a-web-designer-internship-in-washington-d-c.md

 ### 4. Build a Portfolio

 Building a portfolio is an easy way to gain attention and validate your skills.
 My biggest advice to someone who just started coding is to take on as many basic projects as you can to help build your portfolio.
 Once you have created a decent amount of work, you need to have it available in one central location.
-By displaying your projects online through a an attractive personal website, potential employers can evaluate your skill set and see if you are a good fit for their company.
+By displaying your projects online through an attractive personal website, potential employers can evaluate your skill set and see if you are a good fit for their company.

 ### 5. Fire Away

 Once you have done all the research you can, involved yourself within your community, and you have a presentable body of work, take the time to create a list of all the companies you aspire to work for.
 Nothing is out of reach.
-Once you have your list, try and send out as many emails as you can to those potential employers.
+Once you have your list, try to send out as many emails as you can to those potential employers.
 Be honest about your capabilities and express your desire to learn even more.

 You can also look on online resources like [craigslist](http://www.craigslist.org/) and [internships.com](http://www.internships.com/) for potential internships.
 However, sending a personal email inquiring about an open position was the best approach for me.
 Digital design firms in DC respond relatively quickly and are usually thrilled to take on new interns.
 The worst they can say is no.